 Having long been considered one of the top athletic trainers in the country, Vitti's services are well in demand.
 Complementing his NBA duties, he has also served as lead trainer for numerous other sporting events since 1984, including Los Angeles Strings tennis, the Summer Pro League and several summer basketball camps throughout the country.
 Additionally, he is a frequent visitor on the lecture tour, sharing his wisdom at a number of athletic seminars and workshops each year such as the time he traveled to the Philippines to speak at a Coaches/Sports Medicine Clinic.
 The seminar was by invitation only and included some of the top coaches, trainers, doctors and physical therapists in the world.
 He has also spent a portion of recent summers working abroad, participating in clinics throughout Italy.

 Vitti has also supervised physiological profile studies published in English and Japanese and has written a monthly column for "Sports Medicine Digest."
 He has written a monthly sports medicine column for the Los Angeles Times syndicate, produced a conditioning video in 1992 called "Training for Excellence."
 He also created the NBATA Foundation, the NATA Annual Blood Drive and served on the NATA Public Relations Committee.

 On weekends Vitti enjoys riding his Harley Davidson through the canyons of the Santa Monica Mountains.
 Each summer he spends time in his 400-plus year old house in Settefratti, Italy, a remote village situated in the mountains 60 miles southeast of Rome.
-Vitti, who has two daughters, Rachel, 26 and Emilia, 22, resides in Manhattan Beach with his wife, Martha.
+Vitti, who has two daughters, Rachel and Emilia, resides in Manhattan Beach with his wife, Martha.